pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/README.md

   Subsequently, the files were imported into RStudio and were made into dataframes using the **read_csv** function.
   ![image](https://github.com/pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/assets/91801911/d0138e4a-49e6-4492-a55c-834fd7809a46)

-*Note: The **attach** function was used to attach all the daaframes to the current search path in my local directory.
+*Note: The **attach** function was used to attach all the dataframes to the current search path in my local directory.
 This was not necessary at all, I just did this as my RStudio environment kept on crashing.*

   Before the files are merged, it is important to check if **all** the columns have identical column names and correctly formatted data types.
 ![image](https://github.com/pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/assets/91801911/ec05ee42-a36e-4e07-8201-a03be8dbf385)